Charles George Gordon: Governor-General of the Sudan

-Gordon returned south and proceeded to Harrar, south of Abyssinia, and, finding the administration in poor standing, dismissed the governor.
+Gordon returned south and proceeded to Harar, south of Abyssinia, and, finding the administration in poor standing, dismissed the governor.
 In 1878, Gordon fired the governor of Equatoria for corruption and replaced him with his former chief medical officer from his time in Equatoria, Dr. Emin Pasha, who had earned Gordon's respect.
 Gordon then returned to Khartoum, and went again into Darfur to suppress the slave traders.
 His subordinate, Gessi Pasha, fought with great success in the Bahr-el-Ghazal district in putting an end to the revolt there.
 In July 1878, Suleiman Zobeir had rebelled again, leading Gordon and his close friend Gessi to take to the field.

 In March 1879, Gessi had inflicted a sharp defeat on Zobeir even before Gordon had joined him to pursue their old enemy.
 After several months of chasing Zobeir, Gessi and Gordon met at the village of Shaka in June 1879 when it was agreed that Gessi would continue the hunt while Gordon would return to Khartoum.
-On 15 July 1879, Gessi finally captured Zobeir together with 250 of his men.
-As Zobeir had broken his oath to the khedive by rebelling, Gordon had given Gessi orders to execute Zobeir, and so later that day Gessi had Zobeir and his men publicly beheaded as an example of what happened to those who broke their oaths.
+On 15 July 1879, Gessi finally captured Suleiman Zobeir together with 250 of his men and executed them.

-Gordon then tried another peace mission to Abyssinia.
-The matter ended with Gordon's imprisonment and transfer to Massawa.
-Thence he returned to Cairo and resigned his Sudan appointment.
-He was exhausted by years of incessant work.
-Gordon had gone to the Sudan with high hopes that via his iron will and Christian faith he would defeat the Ottoman-Egyptian system of rule, that he would act as a reformer who would change the system from within to make what was unjust, just, and that he would make things better for the ordinary people of the Sudan.

-Instead, the Ottoman-Egyptian system had defeated him with almost all of Gordon's reforms having failed owing to the venality of the bureaucracy who shared absolutely none of Gordon's moral outrage at slavery and injustice, and Gordon's dreams of making things better for the ordinary people were dissolved in the face of greed and the self-interest of others.
-The system remained the same creaking slow, utterly corrupt, and oppressive apparatus trampling down ordinary people that it had always been.